dcvz/SentryKit/README.md

 // there's two build methods that will allow you to create those correctly

-// this describes a URL change in a web app, a UI transition in a mobile application, etc. let navBC = Breadcrumb.navigationBreadcrumb(from: "launch", to: "firstViewController") client.addBreadcrumb(navBC)
+// this describes a URL change in a web app, a UI transition in a mobile application, etc. let navBC = Breadcrumb.makeNavigationBreadcrumb(from: "launch", to: "firstViewController") client.addBreadcrumb(navBC)

-// this represents an HTTP request transmitted from your application. let requestBC = Breadcrumb.Breadcrumb.httpBreadcrumb(url: "http://dcvz.io", method: "GET", statusCode: 200, reason: "OK") client.addBreadcrumb(requestBC)
+// this represents an HTTP request transmitted from your application. let requestBC = Breadcrumb.makeHttpBreadcrumb(url: "http://dcvz.io", method: "GET", statusCode: 200, reason: "OK") client.addBreadcrumb(requestBC)

 // you may also clear breadcrumbs